anupsharma46/Angular-FB-Login/README.md

 **1. Create a facebook application**

     Goto developer.facebook.com
-    Login with your credential.
+    Login with your faceboob credential.
     Create New App, it will give you an Application ID for your new App.

 **2. Create Angular Application using Angular CLI**

-**3. Install angular-6-social-login and setup Facebook in your app**
+**3. Install angular-6-social-login and setting up Facebook in your app**
   - npm install --save angular-6-social-login
   - Import SocialLoginModule, AuthServiceConfig, FacebookLoginProvider from angular-6-social-login in your app.module.ts
   - Add SocialLoginModule in imports array of @Ngmodule decorator in app.module.ts